 Transfer Credit Limits

-Each course that a student seeks to transfer must be reported on an official transcript from an accredited institution recognized by the Council for Higher Education (CHEA), and in each course the student must have earned a grade of "B" or higher.
+Each course that a student seeks to transfer must be reported on an official transcript from an institution recognized by the Council for Higher Education Accreditation (CHEA), and in each course the student must have earned a grade of "B" or higher.
 Although the student may request transfer credit into his/her Gallaudet graduate program, the program has the sole authority to accept transfer credits ranging from zero credits up to the maximum credit hours identified below.

 - For graduate programs with credit hour requirements totaling 30 to 45 credits, a maximum of 9 credits may be considered for transfer credit.